 In Alabama, there are a number of rules and regulations when it comes to registering and titling a vehicle.
-It is important for those looking to register and title their vehicles to have an understanding of what is expected of them during the process.
+It is important for those looking to register and transfer titles their vehicles to have an understanding of what is expected of them during the process.
+What is Alabama car title laws and Alabama title application?

 Model Year Title Requirements in Alabama